w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 verified.
 You can then compare that to the current highest block via [Telemetry](https://telemetry.polkadot.io/#list/Kusama) or the [PolkadotJS Block Explorer](https://polkadot.js.org/apps/#/explorer).

-> **Note:** If you do not already have KSM, this is as far as you will be able to go until the end
-> of the soft launch period.
-You can still run a node, but you will need to have a minimal amount of
-> KSM to continue, as balance transfers are disabled during the soft launch.
-Please keep in mind
-> that even for those with KSM, they will only be indicating their _intent_ to validate; they will
-> also not be able to run a validator until the NPoS phase starts.

 ## Bond KSM